 - Financial concepts are not easy to understand for the typical sales rep in the contact center or retail branch.

 - When it comes to industry regulations, the only constant is change.

 - Banking products continue to proliferate, adding to the complexity.
 In fact, diversified financial services companies sell everything from traditional banking products to wealth management services to insurance, too much to handle for the average sales rep.

 - Millennials, who are an increasing part of the sales workforce, have limited attention span and hate training.
 In fact, millennials have an attention span of just 12 seconds and Gen Z just 8 seconds, shorter than that of goldfish!
 They prefer to “learn on the job” with real-time guidance than sit in sales training classes.

 So, how does a bank reduce variation in sales performance and boost sales across the entire organization?
-The answer lies in cloning the best agent with conversational AI and knowledge-enabled guidance.

 We propose a framework for cloning with attitude and aptitude as the two dimensions.

 Aptitude is the “hard” dimension and can be easily measured by sales performance and attitude is the “soft” dimension that includes important attributes, such as, representing brand values, alignment with business goals, compliance with regulations, and following best practices.